-Silberstein also serves on the board of National Popular Vote, an organization whose goal is to reform the Electoral College so that it elects as the President of the United States the person who got the most popular votes in all 50 states (and the District of Columbia).
+Silberstein serves on the board of the Marin County Employees' Retirement Association and National Popular Vote, an organization whose goal is to reform the Electoral College so that it elects as the President of the United States the person who got the most popular votes in all 50 states (and the District of Columbia).

 He holds a BA in economics and MLS from UC Berkeley and a master's degree in econometrics from the University of Stockholm in Sweden.